johnnolan/blog/_posts/2017-02-27-what-is-to-come.markdown

 ## Leadership and Coaching

-* What it means to be a leader
+* What it means to be a leader and not a manager.
+You don't have to have leader in your job title to be one.
 * High I!
 * We not Me
-* Beneath the cheese of Leadership principles. how to do a british high five
+* Beneath the cheese of Leadership principles.
+How to do a british high five
 * Employ people who are better than you.
 Always.
 Then give them room.
 * Tribal Gatherings and Squads, the mini startup culture
 * Reading people and being the last to speak